Onto-Med/top-backend/README.md

 4. Start the OAuth2 server ([see dockerhub](https://hub.docker.com/r/bitnami/keycloak)).
 5. Execute the spring-boot plugin of the submodule [resource-server](resource-server) via `mvn spring-boot:run`.

+If you run the TOP Framework with an OAuth2 server, the first user that is created will have the admin role.

 ## Plugins

 Any plugin you want to provide must be a member of the package `care.smith.top`.